arrow-py/arrow/docs/index.rst

 - Timezone conversion
 - Simple timestamp handling
 - Time spans, ranges, floors and ceilings
-- Humanization, with support for a growing list of locales
+- Humanization, with support for a growing number of locales

 ------------
 Installation